andrey123h/qbr-prompts/README.md

 ### How These Prompts Are Used

-- Loaded dynamically into an n8n workflow
-- Injected with runtime data (metrics, notes, feedback)
+- Injected with runtime data
 - Executed as independent LLM calls
 - Evaluated via a dedicated judge step
-- Iterated safely using prompt versioning
+- Iterated using prompt versioning

+# AI Agent with Knowledge Base (RAG)

+The system includes a tool-enabled AI agent that provides conversational access to data.
+The agent combines:
+- Structured account data retrieved from PostgreSQL via tools
+- An authoritative knowledge base (company policies, metric definitions, and interpretation rules) indexed using Retrieval-Augmented Generation.

+## Knowledge Base
+A static internal document containing:
+- Official definitions of QBR metrics
+- Threshold-based interpretation rules
+- Customer Success policies and guidelines
+-
+### The document is ingested once, chunked, embedded, and queried at runtime using semantic search.